-The No Load current I0 = OA lags behind V1 by an angle ϕ0.
-The no-load power factor angle ϕ0 is of the order of 60 to 80 degrees because of the large magnetising current needed to produce the required flux pole in a magnetic circuit containing the air gaps.
+The No-Load current I0 = OA lags behind V1 by an angle ϕ0.
+The no-load power factor angle ϕ0 is of the order of 60 to 80 degrees because of the large magnetizing current needed to produce the required flux pole in a magnetic circuit containing the air gaps.

-At no load condition, s = 0 and R2/s are infinite, or we can say that the R2/s is an open circuit at no load.
+At the no-load condition, s = 0 and R2/s are infinite, or we can say that the R2/s is an open circuit at no load.

 Combining equation (1) and (2) we get

-The above equation (3) is of the form r = a sin φ which represent a circle in polar form with the diameter a.
+The above equation (3) is of the form r = a sin φ which represents a circle in polar form with the diameter a.

 - The locus of I’2 is a circle of the diameter V1/ X1 + X’2

 - The radius of the circle O’C = V1/ 2(X1 + X’2)

 - The center C has the coordinates [V1/ 2(X1 + X’2), 0]